You Should Be Here (song): Critical reception

 Website Taste of Country reviewed the single favorably, saying that "Cole Swindell's 'You Should Be Here' is personal and accessible.
 The piano-driven ballad about the death of his father isn't so specific that those who haven’t lost a parent feel left out.
 More than a tribute, it's a soundtrack for those moments that are perfect except for one vacant parking spot."
 In 2017, Billboard contributor Chuck Dauphin placed "You Should Be Here" at number one on his top 10 list of Swindell's best songs.

 Commercial performance

-You Should Be Here debuted at number 69 on the US Billboard Hot 100, and No. 10 on Hot Country Songs charts on the song release.
+You Should Be Here debuted at number 69 on the US Billboard Hot 100, and at number 10 on Hot Country Songs charts on the song release.
 The song topped both the Hot Country Songs, and the Country Airplay charts in March 2016.
 The song peaked at number 31 on the Hot 100 for chart dated April 16, 2016.
 As of July 2016, the song has sold 706,000 copies in the United States.
 On April 4, 2019, the single was certified 2× platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over a million units in the United States.